What are the duties of the executor of a will?

 Being the executor of a will – step-by-step

-1. Make sure you have the latest will
+1. Check the latest will

-Check that the will you’re using is the latest version, and that you’re named as an executor.
+You should first check that the will you’re using is the latest version, and that you’re named as an executor.
 You should carry out a thorough search of the deceased’s paperwork, and, if they have a solicitor, contact them to make sure there isn’t a more up-to-date version of the will.

-2. Check for funeral plans
+2. Check for any funeral plans

 Check the will and paperwork to see whether the deceased had any insurance or a pre-paid plan that will help pay for their funeral.